SlyCyberLab/slytech-blog/src/content/blog/identity-governance-portal.md

 ## The Dashboard

-The dashboard went through two design iterations.
-The first version used Tailwind CDN and read as generic out of the box.
-The second used plain CSS styled after Microsoft's Fluent design system, which made significantly more sense given that the underlying technology is all Microsoft.
-Segoe UI font, Microsoft blue `#0078d4` as the primary accent, four-square logo mark in the header, tab navigation with an active underline, breadcrumb headers, 2px corner radius on cards instead of the rounded defaults.

 The overview page starts with an executive health bar that gives a manager-level read in under ten seconds.
 Identity health status, governance score, critical findings count, week-over-week user delta, estimated license waste in dollars per month, and the highest risk account.
 All six cells calculated from live snapshot and drift data.

 ![Dashboard overview page showing exec health bar, governance score, and stat cards](/images/11-dashboard-overview-v2.png)